a-gondolkodas-orome/durer-jatekok/README.md

   // a short string
   title: 'Hunyadi és a janicsárok',
   BoardClient,
-  // a function returning a string, receives { board, ctx: { playerIndex, turnStage, ... } }
+  // a function returning a string, receives { board, ctx: { chosenRoleIndex, turnStage, ... } }
   getPlayerStepDescription,
   // a function returning a new, possibly random starting board object generateStartBoard,